 The Comitology phase

+It is our current understanding that the EC intends to start the formal Comitology phase for the first electricity Network Code (as a Guideline) in October 2014.
+Depending on progress, there could be a vote in the committee to adopt the code before the end of 2014, but the formal adoption (with scrutiny and publication) will not be possible before 2015.
+It is hoped that multiple codes can be adopted in the first half of 2015.

 Once voted on by the Comitology committee, the Council of the European Union and the European Parliament have 3 months to object to the proposal under defined legal grounds (Regulatory procedure with scrutiny, Article 5a).
 Following this, the Network Code or Guideline is published in the Official Journal and enters into force after 20 days.

-It is our current understanding that the EC intends to start the formal Comitology phase for the first electricity Network Code (as a Guideline) in September 2014.
-Depending on progress, there could be a vote in the committee to adopt the code before the end of 2014, but the formal adoption (with scrutiny and publication) will not be possible before 2015.
-It is hoped that multiple codes can be adopted in the first half of 2015.

 The Implementation phase